1995parham-teaching/interviews/questions/README.md

 - What is async programming?
 - What is the difference between async programming and multithread programming?
 - what is the difference between FastAPI and Flask?
 - When can't you use async programming?
+When the implementaion of the code is pure python (GIL)

 ## Golang